 Credit can be an excellent financial tool if used wisely.
 It builds up your credit history, increases your credit score, and thus increases your ability to obtain more credit and all types of loans.
 However, it can also harm you if you aren’t able to manage your credit and fall into debt.
 In that case it will have the exact opposite effect.
 It can be difficult to dig yourself out once you’ve gotten into debt.
 You may find yourself accepting unfavorable terms on more credit cards just to get by, and using credit cards to pay for thing that you shouldn’t… digging a deeper hole.
 There comes a time when you’ll need to actually put together a plan to get yourself out of debt.
-Here are some strategies.
+Here are some debt repayment strategies.

 In this method, you put as much money as you can towards your debt with the lowest balance.
 You must still make minimum payments on all other accounts, but pay as much as you can towards this account.
 Once it is paid off, use the same strategy on the next smallest balance, and so on.
 Since you’re paying off smaller balances, you will see the results more quickly and this will motivate you to keep working at it.